alros/rag-python/04-training-with-colab/README.md

 # Training with Colab

-A notebook for Google Colab to produce a fine-tuned model
+A notebook for Google Colab to produce a fine-tuned model.
+It uses quantization to limit the amount of resources.

+## Configuration

 Set `model_name` to `LLAMA` or `GPT`